InfiniteXyy/monorepo-boilerplate/README.md

 ## 🎯 Upcoming Features

 - [x] Vitest integration
-- [ ] Dockerfile for each app with root-level build support
+- [x] Dockerfile for each app with root-level build support
+- [ ] Make docker image smaller by building the service to js
 - [x] GitHub actions for test
 - [ ] Additional service examples
 - [ ] Authentication API examples